RG-Flow Renormalized One-Loop Corrections to the Power Spectrum in USR Inflation: The Setup

-Before proceeding, let us summarize the technical setup: \begin{enumerate} \item Using the UV–IR cutoff regularization scheme, divergences in the two-point function are regulated by static IR and UV cutoffs. \item Time integrals are regularized by the $i\varepsilon$ prescription and the principal value method. \item All computations employ the perturbative in-in (Schwinger-Keldysh) formalism. \end{enumerate}
+Before computing loop diagrams, we summarize our technical setup: \begin{enumerate} \item UV–IR cutoff regularization: Divergences in the two‑point function are regulated by introducing a static IR cutoff $m_{IR} \to 0$ and a UV cutoff $\Lambda \to \infty$. \item Time‑integral regularization and renormalization: Nested time integrals are regularized using the $i\varepsilon$ prescription and Cauchy priciple. \item In‑in (Schwinger–Keldysh) formalism: All loop corrections are computed perturbatively using the Dyson series. \end{enumerate}